Back

 Details:

-In this example, we want to get the variable U alone on one side of the equal sign in order to find out what it is equal to.
+In this example, you want to get the variable U alone on one side of the equal sign in order to find out what it is equal to.
 U is currently being multiplied by 4.
-We can remove the 4 by multiplying both sides by the multiplicative inverse of 4.
+You can remove the 4 by multiplying both sides by the multiplicative inverse of 4.

 The multiplicative inverse of a number is the number that when multiplied to it, the product is 1.